 ● Type 4 = coily hair

-Then, the letters refer to either the volume (type 1) or to the diameter of the wave, curl or coil.
-All tables you find will contain examples of women’s hair only, but that’s fine: for the purpose of what we are discussing here, it’s the same thing.
+Then, the letters refer to either the volume (Type 1) or to the diameter of the wave, curl or coil.
+All tables you find will contain examples of women’s hair only, but that’s fine: it’s the really same thing for the purpose of what we are discussing in here.

 Based on your hair type and your haircut, you will use one of the products below to style your hair:

 Let’s consider my specific case: my hair type is 3A, and in my life I’ve tried everything from using nothing, to gel, wax, clay, cream, and mousse.
 Until I was keeping my hair fairly short, my go-to product was: